Addendum: Modeling the amplitude and energy decay of a weakly damped harmonic oscillator using the energy dissipation rate and a simple trick (2025 Eur. J. Phys. 46(1) 015004): Introduction

-The aim of this paper is to adapt the reasoning and the trick introduced in \cite{LelasPezer} to study harmonic oscillators weakly damped by sliding friction or air resistance.
-This paper is organized into six sections.
-In section \ref{Basic}, we present the theory and approximations needed in our approach, comment on the case of viscous damping and state the problem we are dealing with.
-In section \ref{sliding friction}, we derive the linear amplitude decay in case of sliding friction.
+The aim of this addendum is to show how to adapt the reasoning and the trick introduced in \cite{LelasPezer} to model harmonic oscillations weakly damped by sliding friction or air resistance.
+This addendum is organized into six sections.
+In section \ref{Basic}, we present the theory and approximations needed in our approach.
+In section \ref{sliding friction}, we derive the amplitude decay in case of sliding friction.
 In section \ref{air resistance}, we derive the amplitude decay in case of air resistance.
-In section \ref{comparison1}, we compare our results in case of sliding friction with the results obtained by method introduced in \cite{Wang} and exact results \cite{Grk2}.
-In section \ref{comparison2}, we compare our results in case of air resistance with the results obtained by method introduced in \cite{Wang}.
-In section \ref{conclusion}, we comment on some issues with the choices of initial conditions in our derivations, and summarize important findings of the paper.
+In section \ref{comparison1}, we compare our approximate solution in case of sliding friction with the approximate solution obtained in \cite{Wang} and with the exact solution given in \cite{Grk2}.
+In section \ref{comparison2}, we compare our approximate solution in case of air resistance with the results obtained in \cite{Wang}.
+In section \ref{conclusion}, we comment on some issues with the choices of initial conditions in our approach, and summarize the presented results.